t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### project_name.py

 Below is a blank template for the capability file above.
-The functions defined below will be triggered when alexa receives each of the capabilies we subscribed to above.
+The functions defined below will be triggered when Alexa receives each of the capabilities we subscribed too above.

 ```python
 import logging